 - Stay away from Taxis because they tend to overcharge

 - Metros are fast and reliable, but can get very packed during rush hours, especially the closer you get to downtown.
 If you are taking a metro, try to board towards the front, by the “woman and children” section.
-Check out this video of rush hour in Mexico City’s metro:

 - Many places don’t accept debit/credit cards and cash is still the king in Mexico City

 - Whenever possible, always use your travel credit card instead of a debit card so if you are overcharged, you can dispute charges when you get back home.
 Avoid using debit card except to withdraw money from ATM